e-kai00/pace-calculator/README.md

 - I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the DevTools device toolbar.

-- I confirmed that the input fields work correctly: will only accept numbers with minimum value of 0, and maximum value of 59 for minutes and seconds fields.
+- I confirmed that the input fields work correctly: will only accept numbers within the set minimum and maximum values and notify the user if they enter a number out of the set range.

 <br>